IHE/ITI.PCF/input/pagecontent/volume-1.md

-The **Privacy Consent on FHIR (PCF)** builds upon a basic Identity and Authorization model of [Internet User Authorization (IUA)](https://profiles.ihe.net/ITI/IUA/index.html) to provide consent based access control.
+The **Privacy Consent on FHIR (PCF)** builds upon a basic Identity and Authorization model of [Internet User Authorization (IUA)](https://profiles.ihe.net/ITI/IUA/index.html) to provide consent-based access control.
 The Privacy Consent on FHIR is thus focused only on Access Control decisions regarding the parameters of the data subject (patient) privacy consent.
 The Privacy Consent on FHIR leverages these basic Identity and Authorization decisions as context setting for the authorization decision and enforcement.
-For example a user that would never be allowed access would be been denied access at the IUA level without invoking PCF, and where PCF will further evaluate authorization based on Privacy Consents.
+For example, a user that would never be allowed access would be denied access at the IUA level without invoking PCF, and where PCF will further evaluate authorization based on Privacy Consents.

 This is to say that PCF does not define: